Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 ---

 ## Introduction
 With the release of 1.19.10, the Upcoming Creator Features experimental toggle gave the `/execute` command a syntax overhaul.
-While the syntax is now more verbose and longer to write, it allows much finer control over the contextual components of commands and adds support for conditions to commands, superseding the use of commands like `/testfor`, `/testforblock`, and `/testforblock`.
+While the syntax is now more verbose and longer to write, it allows much finer control over the contextual components of commands and adds support for conditions to commands, superseding the use of commands like `/testfor`, `/testforblock`, and `/testforblocks`.

 Before we dive into the syntax and how to write it, we need to understand how the old `/execute` command worked, and what changed and why.
 This will make explaining the concepts found in the syntax easier.

 ## Execute, and Why it Changed
-As you may be familiar with it, the `/execute` comamnd's old syntax was as follows:
+As you may be familiar with it, the `/execute` command's old syntax was as follows:
 ```
 /execute <target> <position> <command>
 /execute <target> <position> detect <position> <block> <data value> <command>